- €386.4 M

 A sustainable highway in an area of high ecological value

-In order to protect ecological capital and to foster integration with the landscape of the Island, rainwater run-off pools were developed, the contents of which are analysed three times a year.
+To protect ecological capital and to foster integration with the landscape of the Island, rainwater run-off pools were developed, the contents of which are analysed several times a year.
 Since the Island’s own volcanic stone has been used in their construction, they are well integrated, as are the walls for protection of pastures, agricultural land and forests, all made from the same material.

 Measures for landscape integration